MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 We could also say: **plot(x=dat)**  - a *named argument.* If you have many arguments, most of them are named - such as in the following example:

 - plot (some_vector, col="blue", type="s").
-The help pages will tell you what type of arguments you can use for a particualr command.
+The help pages will tell you what type of arguments you can use for a particular command.

 #### The danger of unnamed arguments.

 The order of unnamed arguments, could make a big difference.

-Try the follwoing commands.
+Try the followoing commands.
 Observe the differences between the following two code blocks:

 ```{r}
 > a<-rnorm(100)